mozilla-l10n/firefox-l10n/extensions/spellcheck/hunspell/README_en_US.txt

 The NOSUGGEST flag was added to certain taboo words.
 While I made an honest attempt to flag the strongest taboo words with the NOSUGGEST flag, I MAKE NO GUARANTEE THAT I FLAGGED EVERY POSSIBLE TABOO WORD.
-The list was originally derived from Németh László, however I removed some words which, while being considered taboo by some dictionaries, are not really considered swear words in today's society.
+The list was originally derived from Nï¿½meth Lï¿½szlï¿½, however I removed some words which, while being considered taboo by some dictionaries, are not really considered swear words in today's society.